xcoder0007-zz/Drecipex/README.md

 # Drecipex
 DrecipesX app by Reactjs as a client side &amp; NodejsWithExpress as Serverside &amp; firebase as DB

-# To Install it hit npm i
+# To Install it

+hit npm install Or npm i

-# To Run it hit npm run serve  : ) YUP that's all
+# To Run it

+hit npm run serve  : ) YUP that's all